-The data regarding leaf area index was recorded at 30, 60, 90 DAS and the maturity stage of the crop.
+The data regarding leaf area index was recorded at 30, 60, 90 DAS and the maturity stage of the crop has been summarized in table no. 3 & figure 3.
 Leaf area index increased at a fast rate up to 60 DAS after that increase was slow.
 Leaf area index at 30 DAS was found non-significant.
 However, the maximum leaf area index was recorded under crop sown on 05th November (2.06) (Fig. 3).
 At 60 and 90 DAS maximum leaf area index (4.25 and 4.51) was recorded with 25th November sowing crop which was at par with 05th November sowing while significantly higher than 15th December and 05th January.
 Late sowing significantly affected the leaf area index of the wheat crop as the crop sown on 05th January consistently recorded a lower leaf area index (4.15).
 This might due to the injurious effect of low temperature on crops during the crop growing season.
-Alam et al. (2013) reported that sowing of wheat on 25th November resulted in expressing significantly more leaf area index (3.60) resulted in higher than 20th December sown wheat.
+Alam et al.,[1] reported that sowing of wheat on 25th November resulted in expressing significantly more leaf area index (3.60) resulted in higher than 20th December sown wheat.